Application Deadline: December 15, 2023

-The National Council of Urban Indian Health (NCUIH) is recruiting American Indian/Alaska Native undergraduate & graduate students to serve as Infection Prevention and Control (IPC) Fellows with NCUIH’s Project Firstline team.
+The National Council of Urban Indian Health (NCUIH) is recruiting Indigenous undergraduate & graduate students to serve as Infection Prevention and Control (IPC) Fellows with NCUIH’s Project Firstline team.
 As a partner with Project Firstline, the national training collaborative for healthcare infection control through the Centers for Disease Control and Prevention (CDC), NCUIH supports Urban Indian Organizations (UIOs) with IPC through training, technical assistance, and more.
 IPC Fellows will assist the NCUIH Project Firstline team with developing culturally-appropriate training materials, supporting UIOs with IPC activities, and more.
-Up to two IPC Fellows will be selected, and each IPC Fellow will commit 15-20 hours per month for 3-10 months and earn $1,000 per month.

 To be eligible for this opportunity, applicants must: